martinabrahams/Webpack2-yarn-sass-boilerplate/readme.md

 ### javascript linting

 This project uses [ESLint](http://eslint.org/) for Javascript (ES6) linting.
-The config (`/.eslintrc`) included out of the box is very basic and does not contain many rules.
+The config (`/.eslintrc`) included out of the box is based on the create-react-app file.
+It is focused on warnings and do not include any plugins.
 I recommend modifying this to your liking.
 Check out [the official docs](http://eslint.org/docs/2.0.0/rules/) for more information.